willymcallister/willymcallister.github.io/_articles/circuit-sandbox.md

 A URL parameter list starts with a ? question mark.
 Each parameter is separated by an & ampersand character.
 Notice there are no quote marks.

 You can also provide an initial schematic.
-Draw up a circuit and grab the URL with the <i class="fa fa-link"></i> link.
+Draw up a circuit and grab the URL with the <i class="fas fa-link"></i> link.
 The circuit JSON is captured in the value parameter.
 Append the part and analysis options like this with ampersands,

 ```
 https://spinningnumbers.org/circuit-sandbox/index.html?value=[["g",[104,112,0],{"_json_":0},["0"]],["r",[128,64,0],{"r":"1","_json_":1},["1","0"]],["v",[80,64,0],{"value":"dc(1)","_json_":2},["1","0"]],["w",[80,64,128,64]],["w",[80,112,104,112]],["w",[128,112,104,112]],["view",0.5,36.5,4,"50",null,null,null,"100","0.01","1000"]]&parts=g,v,r,s&analyses=dc,tran